scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ## What comes next?

-If you got stuck on any part of this tutorial, please let Amanda or Ronda know so they can improve this text (if you ran into a problem, others will run into the same one...).
+If you got stuck on any part of this tutorial, please let Amanda, Ronda, or Brandon know so they can improve this text (if you ran into a problem, others will run into the same one...).

 If you get comfortable with this process and would like to explore another way of authoring/editing the website, you can check out [this tutorial](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) for doing your authoring/editing of the site using the command line, locally.
 No prior comfort with the command line is required—we'll tell you what to type, and try to anticipate common error messages you might run into (those are the downside of how the command line lets you do some stuff faster or easier).
 You'll also learn how to work with a "local" copy of the site—this is just like visiting ScholarsLab.org, except that it's only viewable on your machine, and you can view the site as it looks using any branch's code (ScholarsLab.org always shows the site as it looks using the "master" branch's code, so this is a nice way to check out how changes you've made to the site look, before merging your new branch into the "master" branch/main website's code.